binpash/fractal/INSTRUCTIONS.md

 **Execution:** To facilitate evaluation, we pre-allocate and initialize both the 4-node and 30-node clusters with all input data pre-downloaded.
 We have created a `fractal-ae26` account on the two CloudLab clusters used in our evaluation of Fractal.

-To connect to the control node of each cluster via:
+To connect to the control node of each cluster:

 ```bash
 # Connect to the 4-node cluster